Trimbakeshwar Shiva Temple: Story related to the Godavari River

+Another part of the story involves Lord Shiva, who, when pleased with Sage Gautama’s penance, allowed the Ganges to flow from the heavens and take the form of the Godavari, thus further associating the river with divine blessings.

-This place is famous for its many religious rituals (vidhis).
+This place is known for its many religious rituals (vidhis).
 Narayan Nagbali, Kalsarpa Shanti, Tripindi Vidhi are done here.
 Narayan Nagbali puja is performed at Trimbakeshwar only.
 This puja is performed in three days.
 This puja is performed on special dates.
 Some days are not suitable to perform this puja.
-This puja is performed for many reasons like to cure an illness, going through bad times, killing a Cobra (Nag), childless couples, financial crisis or you want to perform some religious puja to have everything.
+This puja is performed for many reasons like: to cure an illness, going through bad times, killing a Cobra (Nag), childless couples, financial crisis or if you want to perform some religious puja to have everything.

-Trimbakeshwar town has a large number of Brahmin households and is also a centre for Vedic Gurukuls (kind of boarding school).
+Trimbakeshwar town has a large number of Brahmin households and is also a centre for Vedic Gurukuls (a kind of boarding school).
 It also has ashrams and Muths devoted to Ashtanga Yoga, the Hindu art of living.

 The existing temple was built out of basalt after it was commissioned by Peshwa Nanasaheb.
 It so happens that the Peshwa made a bet on whether the stone surrounding the Jyotirlinga, is hollow from the inside or not.
 The stone was proved to be hollow, and on losing the bet, the Peshwa built a marvelous temple out of it.